 The Contra Costa Behavioral Health Homeless Program offers several volunteer opportunities for groups and individuals who want to make a difference in their local community.
 Help support our efforts to provide much needed services and supports to homeless individuals and families in our county.

-November is Homeless Awareness Month and the Contra Costa Interagency Council on Homelessness, on behalf of the Homeless Continuum of Care, is launching an on-going effort to engage community members in helping to end homelessness in the county.
-The Homeless Awareness Toolkit connects individuals with ways to become educated about homelessness as well as ways to become involved in activism and volunteering.
-There are a variety of events in November, including tours at some of the homeless service providers.
-Additionally, this toolkit will be updated through out the year to increase awareness around the homelessness in our local communities and offer opportunities to get involved to prevent and end homelessness for individuals and families in Contra Costa.
+November 12-20th is National Hunger and Homeless Awareness Week and the Contra Costa Council on Homelessness, on behalf of the Homeless Continuum of Care, is launching an on-going effort to engage community members in helping to end homelessness in the county.
+The Homeless Awareness Toolkit promotes events happening in the month of November and connects individuals with ways to become educated about homelessness, become involved in activism and find volunteer opportunities.

 Project Homeless Connect is focused on helping the homeless by bringing together multiple services and resources to one place at one time.
 These on-site services include medical and mental health screenings, legal advice, shelter, youth services, employment, and more.
 Volunteers help homeless and at-risk individuals navigate the various services, answer questions, and share the experience of the event.